jacalin1/JobMarket/JobMarketProceduresHelp.md

 ### Multiple Letters

-A problem arises if you, the job candidate, needs multiple types of letters from the same reference (most commonly academic and non-academic references).
 Typically when a main/generic reference is uploaded, it will be automatically submitted to all employers/schools.

+Things are a bit more complicated when needs multiple types of letters from the same letter writer (most commonly academic and non-academic references).

-Therefore we are currently handling this problem using two alternative procedures:
+We handle this problem using two alternative procedures:

 ##### Semi-Auto Solution: